dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ##### resurrection candidate logic (BLOCK3)

-Any registry_entry in the process_registry that is not install_success status needs to be categorized as a POTENTIAL resurrection candidate.The final determination on whether or not to reque the thread for resurrection will be made by the resurrection_gateway, a separate process level function that will make the decision based upon the registry_entry tags and other information.
+Any registry_entry in the process_registry that is not install_success status needs to be categorized as a POTENTIAL resurrection candidate.The final determination on whether or not to reque the thread for resurrection will be made by the resurrection_gatekeeper, a separate process level function that will make the decision based upon the registry_entry tags and other information.

 ```